Logarithmic Vertex Algebras: Logarithmic vertex algebras

 Conversely, suppose that $V$ is an $\N$-logVA.
 Define $\NN=(\ad\otimes\ad)(\N)$ as a linear operator on $\End(V) \otimes \End(V)$ and extend it to $\LF(V) \otimes \LF(V)$ by letting it act on the coefficients of the logarithmic fields.
 Since $\N\in \Der(V)\otimes \Der(V)$ (by \reref{re3.7}), from the proof of \prref{l3.8cc}\eqref{3.9-6} we can derive \eqref{nprod-6}.
 As before, this implies that $\NN$ is locally nilpotent on $Y_{z}(V)\otimes Y_{z}(V)$, because $\N$ is locally nilpotent on $V\otimes V$.
 The remaining properties of $\NN$ and the $\NN$-locality again follow from \eqref{nprod-6}.
 Hence, $V$ is an $\NN$-logVA. \end{proof}

 If $V$ is a logVA with $\N=0$, then from \eqref{logva3} we see that all fields $Y(a,z)$, $a\in V$, are independent of $\zeta$.
-Hence, a logVA with $\N=0$ is the same as a usual vertex algebra (see, e.g., \cite[Chapter 4]{K}).
+Hence, a logVA with $\N=0$ is the same as an ordinary vertex algebra (see, e.g., \cite[Chapter 4]{K}).
 More generally, for a logVA $V$, consider the subspace

-Then $V^0$ is a usual vertex algebra and is a subalgebra of $V$.
+Then $V^0$ is an ordinary vertex algebra and is a subalgebra of $V$.

 \begin{remark} The locality \eqref{logva5} can be equivalently expressed as follows:

 for $a,b,c\in V$ and some integer $N\geq 0$ that depends only on $a$ and $b$.
 Note that we cannot evaluate $\eta=\vartheta_{21}$ inside the parentheses, since the product $\vartheta_{12} \vartheta_{21}$ and hence the operator $e^{(\vartheta_{12}-\vartheta_{21})\N}$ are not well defined.